d2l-ai/d2l-vi/chapter_convolutional-modern/densenet_vn.md

 ## Exercises
 -->

-## *dịch tiêu đề phía trên*
+## Bài tập

 <!--
 1. Why do we use average pooling rather than max-pooling in the transition layer?
-1. One of the advantages mentioned in the DenseNet paper is that its model parameters are smaller than those of ResNet.
+2. One of the advantages mentioned in the DenseNet paper is that its model parameters are smaller than those of ResNet.
 Why is this the case?
-1. One problem for which DenseNet has been criticized is its high memory consumption.
+3. One problem for which DenseNet has been criticized is its high memory consumption.
     * Is this really the case?
 Try to change the input shape to $224\times 224$ to see the actual (GPU) memory consumption.
     * Can you think of an alternative means of reducing the memory consumption?
 How would you need to change the framework?
-1. Implement the various DenseNet versions presented in Table 1 of :cite:`Huang.Liu.Van-Der-Maaten.ea.2017`.
+4. Implement the various DenseNet versions presented in Table 1 of :cite:`Huang.Liu.Van-Der-Maaten.ea.2017`.
-1. Why do we not need to concatenate terms if we are just interested in $\mathbf{x}$ and $f(\mathbf{x})$ for ResNet?
+5. Why do we not need to concatenate terms if we are just interested in $\mathbf{x}$ and $f(\mathbf{x})$ for ResNet?
 Why do we need this for more than two layers in DenseNet?
-1. Design a DenseNet for fully connected networks and apply it to the Housing Price prediction task.
+6. Design a DenseNet for fully connected networks and apply it to the Housing Price prediction task.
 -->

 *dịch đoạn phía trên*